 On the other hand, make the wrong choices and you could owe much more money when you graduate, which could take several years longer to pay off.
 Plus, the strain that debt can put on your credit record might impact important aspects of your life; getting a job, being accepted as a tenant, buying a car, or qualifying for a mortgage may all depend on having good credit.

 "Financing all or part of a college education is necessary for most students across the country," explains Laura Lamontagne, Ph.D, associate professor of economics at Framingham State University.
 "Usually, the best way to borrow money for college is by federal student loans.
 However, this might not always be a possibility if a student does not qualify for federal aid or needs additional funding for education expenses."

-This article shows where in the United States households are struggling with especially-high levels of both student loan and credit card debt.
-To help you avoid that type of problem, we review the different characteristics of student loan and credit card debt and provide guidelines for when each type of borrowing is appropriate for getting through college.
+There are plenty of places in the United States where households are struggling with especially-high levels of both student loan and credit card debt (more on where it's highest below).
+To help you avoid that type of problem, however, let's first review the different characteristics of student loan and credit card debt and provide guidelines for when each type of borrowing is appropriate for getting through college.

 Cost advantage of student loan debt

 According to the Federal Student Aid office of the U.S. Department of Education, the interest rate on undergraduate student loans for the 2020-2021 school year was 2.75%.